 After you sign up and download your chosen VPN client, connect to a server located outside of the blackout area and then clear your browser’s cookies.
 Load the MLB streaming content page and your game will be available to watch.

-I tested this out on a few games with ExpressVPN where I was able to stream a Kansas City Royals game under a national blackout by connecting to a server in Mexico.
+I tested this out on a few games with NordVPN where I was able to stream a Kansas City Royals game under a national blackout by connecting to a server in Mexico.

-To ensure this worked consistently, I also connected to an ExpressVPN server in Canada, where I was able to stream a Miami Marlins game under national blackout.
+To ensure this worked consistently, I also connected to an NordVPN server in Canada, where I was able to stream a Miami Marlins game under national blackout.

 I first attempted to view a game between the St. Louis Cardinals and Pittsburgh Pirates from within the blackout zone and was met with this: